Skip to content

 Into the forest

 From the field we head into the woodland.
-The light changes, the path softens underfoot, and your alpaca walks calmly by your side.
+The light changes, the path softens underfoot, and the alpacas walk calmly with you.
 There's usually a moment everyone goes quiet — it's that kind of place.

 Along the forest edge

 We finish along the pine-edge — a relaxed return back to the farm.
-There's time for last photos, last hellos, and to swap muddy boots for coffee and ice cream.
+Time for last photos, last hellos, and (if you fancy) a coffee or an ice cream before you head off.

 Pick the visit that fits your day